ptsilerides/Simple-Server-URL-Shortener/README.md

 Requirments for running the Simple HTTP Web Server are Visual Studio and .NET Framework 4.7.2.

-Requirments for running the URLShortener are Visual Studio and .NET SDK 3.1. https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.302-windows-x64-installer
+Requirments for running the URLShortener are Visual Studio and .NET Core SDK 3.1. https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.302-windows-x64-installer

 ## Demonstration of a Simple HTTP Web Server